-1) PHY181 Physics / Dentistry (3 cr. /h.)
+2) BDS102 Physics for Dentistry (3 cr. /h.)

-The course is designed to cover the basic concepts in most branches of classical mechanics, electricity and thermodynamics as well as some of modern physics concepts applicable to x-ray, lasers and radioactivity.
-Finally, x-ray, lasers, radioactivity and applications of these concepts in dentistry will also be covered.
+This course is designed to cover the basic concepts in most branches of classical physics including linear motion, Newton's laws, rotational motion, work-energy conservation, light, electricity and thermodynamics.
+Besides, some of modern physics concepts applicable to X-Ray, lasers, radioactivity, isotopes lifetime and applications of these concepts will also be covered.

-2) PHA145 General Chemistry / Dentistry (3 cr. /h.)
+3) BDS103 General Chemistry for Dentistry (3 cr. /h.)

 This course presents the fundamentals of certain topics in general chemistry.
 It includes two major parts: Part I is the general part, and Part II is the organic part.

 The general part will introduce the student to basic aspects of general chemistry, i.e. the atomic structures, electronic configuration, periodic table of elements, chemistry of metals, and the fundamentals of chemical bonds and chemical reactions.

-The organic part covers some important areas in organic chemistry, which include aliphatic and aromatic hydrocarbons, stereochemistry, as well as some functional groups, e.g.: alcohols, phenols, carbonyl compounds.
+The organic part covers some important areas in organic chemistry, which include aliphatic and aromatic hydrocarbons, stereochemistry, as well as some functional groups, e.g. alcohols, phenols, carbonyl compounds.